nickfloop/floopcli/docs/source/intro/os.rst

   sed -ri 's/^#PasswordAuthentication\s+.*/PasswordAuthentication no/' /etc/ssh/sshd_config && \
   sed -ri 's/^#UsePAM\s+.*/UsePAM yes/' /etc/ssh/sshd_config

-On your host, if you do not already have an SSH key, then generate a new one by running:
+On your **host**, if you do not already have an SSH key, then generate a new one by running:
 ::

   ssh-keygen -t rsa -N "" -f ~/.ssh/id_rsa

 Copy and paste the contents of the host file **~/.ssh/id_rsa.pub** to the target file **/home/floop/.ssh/authorized_keys**.

-You can test that your sudo and SSH configuration changes succeeded by running the following from the host:
+You can test that your sudo and SSH configuration changes succeeded by running the following from the **host**:
 ::

   ssh -i ~/.ssh/id_rsa \